Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Proposed Model

 To further improve the contrast of the results, we introduce the following two derived inputs.
 For $I_{ce}$, we exploit the Ancuti \cite{fusiondehazing2013TIP} proposed method to improve the global visibility of haze areas in foggy images.

 where $I$ is the foggy input, $\overline{I}$ is the average luminance value of $I$. $\mu$ is a linearly increase factor, $\mu=2(0.5 +\overline{I})$.
-However, it can be seen from (\ref{ce}) that as the value of $\overline{I}$ increases, $(I-\overline{I})$ may be negative, resulting in the dark area in foggy image tending to black after contrast enhancement (as shown in Fig. \ref{derived-map}(c)).
+However, it can be seen from (\ref{ce}) that as the value of $\overline{I}$ increases, $(I-\overline{I})$ may be negative, resulting in the dark area in foggy image tending to black after contrast enhancement.
 To address this problem, we adopt gamma correction:

 As discussed in \cite{GFN2018CVPR}, we also set $\alpha=1$ ,and the decoding gamma correction $\gamma=2.5$.
-As shown in Fig. \ref{derived-map}(d), through gamma correction, we not only enhanced the visibility of the original foggy image, but also effectively avoided the appearance of the severe dark area in Fig. \ref{derived-map}(c).
+Through gamma correction, we not only enhanced the visibility of the original foggy image, but also effectively avoided the appearance of the severe dark area.

 After obtaining these derived inputs, how to fuse them together to optimize the defogged result is the key of this paper.
 In \cite{GFN2018CVPR}, however, Ren \textit{et al.} ignored the influence of channel features and spatial features of each layer in the network on confidence maps respectively, resulting in the loss of partial texture details.
 Thus, we design a simple but effective method combining channel attention and spatial attention to fuse the confidence maps of each input to recover a higher quality image from foggy image, which can not only learns the hierarchical-specific knowledge from all preceding layers but also reduces the feature redundancy effectively.
 As shown in Fig. \ref{attention-structure}, we first concatenated each input image according to the channel direction to obtain the concatenation feature map $\mathcal{F}_{ct}$: